0j-xie0/Exploring_U.S._Births/README.md

 # Observations
 •There are the most births in Ausgust than any other month.
 This is consistent with the fact that sexual activity peaks around spring time.
-•Births seem to be equally distributed for Day of Week and Day of Month.
+•Births seem to be evenly distributed for Day of Week and Day of Month.